MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

    :::image type="content" source="../assets/images/Copilot/api-based-me-tdp-add-commands.png" alt-text="Screenshot shows the add option to add commands in Teams Developer Portal.":::

-   An **Add command** pop-up appears with a list of all the available APIs from the Open API Description document.
+   An **Add command** pop-up appears with a list of all the available APIs from the OpenAPI Description document.

 1. Select an API from the list and select **Next**.